 - Take a deep dive into your company’s help desk center and make a list of your satisfied customers

-- Rate your previous clients’ experience by conducting an online poll or surveys.
+- Rate your previous clients’ experience by conducting an online poll or survey.
 From your gathered data, determine who has given positive feedback.